Documentation Index

 | Smart LLM | Planning, analysis, answer synthesis | Reasoning capability |

-model_hint field on each PlanStep allows the planner to promote individual steps to the smart LLM.
-When model_hint is null, the executor uses the default agent (fast LLM).
-When it is "fast", the executor explicitly uses the fast LLM via the model registry.
-The planner is instructed to set "fast" for deterministic tasks and null for complex reasoning, but it can also be set to any custom role registered in the ModelRegistry.
+Per-step override.
+The model_hint field on each PlanStep controls which LLM runs that step.
+When model_hint is null, the executor uses the general model.
+When it is "fast", the executor uses the fast LLM via the model registry.
+When it is "reasoning", the executor uses the reasoning LLM.
+The planner is instructed to set "fast" for deterministic tasks, null for standard reasoning, and "reasoning" for deep analysis — but it can also be set to any custom role registered in the ModelRegistry.
 Model resolution happens once per step via _resolve_agent() immediately before that step’s ReAct loop begins — all iterations within the step (tool selection, the ReAct loop, ContextGuard compaction) use the same resolved LLM.
 The model never changes mid-step.

 Budget independence.
-The smart and fast LLMs have independent context budgets, computed from their respective model configurations.
-DAG step execution uses the fast LLM’s budget; the planning and analysis calls use the smart LLM’s budget.
-This is important because operators often pair a large-context model (128K+) for planning with a smaller, faster model (32K) for step execution.
+Each LLM role has an independent context budget, computed from its model configuration.
+DAG step execution uses the resolved step model’s budget (general by default); planning and analysis calls use the smart LLM’s budget.
+This is important because operators often pair a large-context model (128K+) for planning with different models for step execution.
 For details on how budgets are computed, see Context Management — Budget Configuration.